 Editor’s note: “The Top 7 Healthcare Stocks You Should Be Watching” was previously published in June 2020.
 It has since been updated to include the most relevant information available.

-Over the past ten years, through May 31, healthcare stocks have been the third-best performing sector out of the S&P 500.
-It trails only information technology and consumer discretionary when you look at each sector’s specific exchange-traded fund.
+Over the past decade healthcare stocks have been the third-best performing sector out of the S&P 500.
+They trail only information technology and consumer discretionary when you look at each sector’s specific exchange-traded fund.
 The S&P Healthcare ETF (NYSEARCA:XLV) has returned 15.6% annualized over the past decade, beating the overall S&P 500’s 13% by a healthy margin.